 9. Stock your Kitchen With the Right Tools For Success

 A cook’s best tools are their hands.
 We totally agree.
 But!
-There are a few tools that can help you even the most novice cook become a kitchen pro.
-Here is my list of my top 10 things to put in your kitchen.
+There are a few tools that can help even the most novice cook become a kitchen pro.
+Here is the list of my top 10 things to put in your kitchen.

 10. Don’t let your Pantry Be Bare

 Keeping your pantry stocked with some essentials can make throwing together meals a breeze when you haven’t had time to meal prep.
-We have recipes that you can make with staples!
+We have tips for cooking with pantry staples and delicious recipes!

 11. Don’t Forget To Laugh

 What does laughing have to do with being healthy?
 Well, nutrition and emotions are very tightly tied together for most people; you may notice this in yourself.
-Many times, when we are feeling overwhelmed with emotions or lacking self care, our nutrition becomes unbalanced and it’s difficult to reach nutrition goals.
-Spending time laughing is a form of self care!
+Many times, when we are feeling overwhelmed with emotions or lacking self-care, our nutrition becomes unbalanced and it’s difficult to reach our nutrition goals.
+Spending time laughing is a form of self-care!
 Here are our favorite videos that make us laugh!

 12. Be Savvy When It Comes to Eating Out

 Eating out doesn’t have to be as unhealthy as it seems.
 There are plenty of perks to eating out (convenience, time, getting to try something different), and there are ways that you can make it healthier!
 Check out these tips.

 Did you know that the recommended serving of alcohol for women is 1 serving per day?
 And for men, 2 servings?
 Do you know how much is in a recommended serving of alcohol?
 We have your answers here!
 Alcohol can be enjoyed in moderation, but it is important to make sure you are aware of how much you are drinking.